swisspost-yellowcube/wooyellowcube-docs/configuration.md

 Here you also can take action for selected products:

-* "Send ART profile": @todo
+* *Send ART profile*: Will send basic information (name, SKU, size, weight, ...) about the product to YellowCube.
+This generally happnes automatically upon product creation and update so it should only be used if something went wrong.
-* "Update WooCommerce Stock with YellowCube": Update the stock in WooCommerce so the website and the stock in YellowCube are in sync.
+* *Update WooCommerce Stock with YellowCube*: Stock information in WooCommerce will sometimes diverge from the one reported by YellowCube for various reasons.
+If you are sure that the stock information provided by the latter is correct you can use this action to override the information WooCommerce has about the selected products.
-* "Force to refresh memory": @todo
+* *Force to refresh inventory*: This will do the same as the previous option, but it will update all the products in the system not just the manually selected ones.

 ![](/assets/Stock_management.png)